-John N. Williams showed me how to think about the surprise exam using the concept of a blindspot and I am very grateful to him.
+Many thanks to John N. Williams for showing me how to think about the surprise exam using the concept of a blindspot.

 D. J. O’Connor may have been the first to mention the paradox in print.
 In his 1948 article, ‘Pragmatic Paradoxes,’ in the philosophy journal Mind, O’Connor describes a military commander who announces that there will be a Class A blackout during the week, defined as a blackout that his men will not know is going to occur until after 6 pm of the day of its occurrence.
 O’Connor remarks, “It is easy to see that it follows from the announcement of this definition that the exercise cannot take place at all,” thereby suggesting that the commander’s announcement is self-refuting!